Technion-WeBWorK/xblock-webwork/doc/Design.md

 * Messages are generated to display the current and recorded best score, the number of attempts allowed and used so far, etc.

 * The XBlock will provide information to the AJAX calls about which submission buttons should be active and which should be disabled.
   * In any case, the code also verifies and prevents use of capabilities which are not currently intended to be available to the end user.
-(For example, a "Show Correct Answers" submission will not be processed when it is not permitted and will instead trigger a suitable message to be diplayed to the end user.
+(For example, a "Show Correct Answers" submission will not be processed when it is not permitted and will instead trigger a suitable message to be displayed to the end user.

 * Data on submitted answers will be stored using the extended `CSMH` in a similar manner to standard Open edX problems.
   * The XBlock code attempts to carefully select which answer related data provided by the WeBWorK server is persisted, and uses Python dictionaries to collect the names of keys to be saved.
-  * At present it is necessary to make 2 very small modifications to enable the WeBWorK XBlock to use that facility, one to enable storing the data, and one to automatically enable course staff to view the submissions using the same preexisting facilty used by `problem`.
+  * At present it is necessary to make 2 very small modifications to enable the WeBWorK XBlock to use that facility, one to enable storing the data, and one to automatically enable course staff to view the submissions using the same preexisting facility used by `problem`.
   * A small change to make configuring which XBlocks can use those feature via the system configuration files was developed.
     * We intend to submit a pull request with those small changes to the core project.
+    * For now - please see:
+      * https://github.com/Technion-WeBWorK/edx-platform/commit/4ca75014531e0d21ecc17add3499aa6fa11771ec (the main code changes)
+      * https://github.com/Technion-WeBWorK/edx-platform/commit/57b75df2536afcccf7cc89efb1c19d3784f8a696 (changes required to get the new setting loaded for AWS deployed servers)
+        * Changes made there to `lms/envs/aws.py` for Ginkgo (on AWS) apparently belong in `lms/envs/production.py` for some later versions of edX.
+    * The changes depend on adding a new setting `HISTORY_SAVING_TYPES` into the LMS settings.
+      * For Ginkgo, the setting change is made in `lms.env.json` by adding the line: `HISTORY_SAVING_TYPES = [ "problem", "webwork" ]`
+      * For later versions of edX, which use `etc/lms.yml` the additional line to add is: `HISTORY_SAVING_TYPES: ['problem','webwork']`
   * Some experimentation was done with persisting the submissions using the `submissions` API, and commented out code to use that alternative was left in the code for possible use in the future.

 * The `student_view` method and the main `html` fragment file and `js` file are quite small, as problem loading is done via an AJAX call similar to that used to submit answers, etc.